mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Also noticed that pausing the game seems to throw off the enemy spawn times.
 This will likely get addressed in the enemy spawning refactor since the spawn positions seem to be off already.
     * Began testing spawning all enemies from the globalEnemyPositionList to ensure that all enemy positions are consistent on each playthrough, and confirm suspicions that it's just the spawning method acting spontaneously.
       * Interestingly, it seems as though large sections of enemies spawn.
 The enemy spawn blocks *do* always occur on an actual beat, but it appears that they almost have a "tail" of enemies after that.
 This would explain why sometimes the enemies spawn in off the beat, since the game *is* spawning in one of the enemies for that sequence, just not necessarily the one on the beat.
+      * Confirmed that enemies do spawn consistently between rounds and page reloads.
+With this information, the only thing that likely needs to be changed is figuring out a way to make sure that an enemy will spawn on the beat every time.

 * 2024-04-30 - 11.48 hours total